microsoft/pyright/README.md

 ## Installation
 ### VS Code Extension
 You can install the latest-published version of the Pyright VS Code extension directly from VS Code.
-Simply open the extensions panel and search for `pyright`.
+Simply open the extensions panel and search for `pylance`.

+(There's also an older VS Code extension called `pyright`, but we now recommend using `pylance`.
+See below for more details.)

 ### Vim
 For vim/neovim users, you can install [coc-pyright](https://github.com/fannheyward/coc-pyright), the Pyright extension for coc.nvim.